bgavran/Category_Theory_Resources/README.md

 * [Category theory for the Sciences](https://mitpress.mit.edu/books/category-theory-sciences) by Spivak
 * [What is Applied Category Theory?](https://arxiv.org/abs/1809.05923) by Bradley
 * [The Joy of Abstraction](https://www.cambridge.org/core/books/joy-of-abstraction/00D9AFD3046A406CB85D1AFF5450E657) by Eugenia Cheng
+* [Categories and Compositionality with a view to Applications (WIP)](https://github.com/ACT4E/ACT4E#applied-category-theory-for-engineering-act4e) by Censi, Lorand, and Zardini

 # Lectures
 * [John Baez's course on Applied Category Theory](https://math.ucr.edu/home/baez/act_course/)